Greece Moments Greece Moments

 In the alleys of Damouchari

-The coast is separated here by a rocky outcrop on which a Venetian castle once stood.
-Passing taverns and souvenir shops, you will reach the back pebble beach of Damouchari.
-Fans of unusual accommodation will find something to do with the Damma Mia Beach House (Watch on Booking.com*) a suitable Pelion accommodation.
+The coast is divided here by a rocky outcrop on which a Venetian castle once stood.
+Passing tavernas and souvenir shops, you will reach the back pebble beach of Damouchari.
+Fans of unique accommodation will love the Damma Mia Beach House (View on Booking.com*), a charming Pelion retreat.

 Damochari Strand Pilion